How to Handle Price Increases Without Losing Customers

 Be Transparent About the Reasons

 Instead of silently increasing prices, explain the reason behind the change.
 Whether it’s higher production costs, better ingredients, or enhanced services, sharing this information builds trust.
 For example, a bakery might explain that flour and sugar prices have risen, affecting the cost of pastries.
-Transparency is essential if you want to handle price increases without losing trust.
+Transparency is essential if businesses want to handle price increases without losing trust.

 Communicate Changes in Advance